HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 The most lethal change for the classic attacking game was not the modest reduction in horizontal speed, but the drastic increase in the height of the bounce.
 A higher bounce is the antithesis of an effective approach volley.

-Modern Wimbledon grass is faster than hard courts but significantly slower than the pre-2002 surface.
+Modern Wimbledon grass is still faster than hard courts but significantly slower than the pre-2001 surface.
 It still rewards serving and net play.
 But it no longer makes baseline tennis impossible, as it functionally did throughout the 1980s and 1990s.
 The modern Wimbledon is a contested territory between serve-first and baseline-first players, rather than a surface where only one approach is viable.

 Topspin: Why It Works Less Well on Grass